-Allow for identifying site rules and hazards to NIVUS in advance of their attendance.
+Identify site rules and hazards to NIVUS in advance of their attendance.

 The Client will forward the PCI to NIVUS and obtain Risk Assessments and Method Statements from NIVUS in advance of their attendance on site, the documents will be supplied to the contractor for information and coordination purposes.